isaric/pathfinder/README.md

 The application has some basic integration tests to make sure the core functionality is working.

+### API usage

+The application exposes a single endpoint.
+The "origin" and "destination" varibles are three-letter strings representing the country codes.
+In case no route is possible or the string constraints are not respected the API will return status 400.
+The response payload in case of success if a list of all three-letter country codes from the origin country to the destination country.

+    GET /routes/{origin}/{destination} HTTP 200,400

+    {
+       "route" : ["HRV", "SLO", "AUT"]
+    }

 ### Implementation notes

 The country data is a JSON file that is ingested at application startup.
 The application